Best Miami day parties

-The breezy Wynwood rooftop spot gets things started at 3pm on Sunday, dishing out tasty cocktails as DJs spin some down-tempo beats.
-If you want to really do Sunday right, start the day off with brunch at Three, only a flight of stairs away.
-Sun 3pm; free.
+The breezy Wynwood rooftop spot gets things started at 4pm on Saturday, dishing out tasty cocktails (discounted until 7pm) as DJs and live performers set the mood late into the night.
+If you really want to do up your Saturday, start the day off with brunch at Three, only a flight of stairs away.
+Saturday 4pm; free.

 The Wharf’s programming fluctuates but it is always a safe bet that some serious day drinking is going down on the weekends.
 The waterfront bar packs in a day crowd and opens bright and early at noon Thursday through Sunday.

-Over in Little Havana, Ball & Chain starts the party early for its Pineapple Patio party.
-Be prepared to dance with a mix of Latin music courtesy of a DJ and live band.
+Over in Little Havana, Ball & Chain starts the fiesta early on weekends with its Live Salsa Saturday party starting at noon and Sunday on the Ocho kicking off at 11:30am.
+Be prepared to dance to a mix of Latin music courtesy of a DJ and live bands.
 The house mojito (one of the city’s best, in our opinion) is also most refreshing on a sunny afternoon.
-Sat 1–7pm; free.
+Sat 12pm & Sun 11:30am; free.

 El Patio’s Sunday party takes your average boozy brunch and blasts it into another dimension.
 The sancocho runs out quick but the booze flows all day long for as little as $5 a drink.
 Miami’s own Mr. Pauer keeps the dance floor busy with Latin tracks.
 Sun 1pm; free.